 The answer to that question is different for Indian nationals and foreign tourists and it also depends on how you are traveling and what your itinerary is.

-Do you need any permits for Spiti valley?
+Do you need any permits for Spiti Valley?

-You can just start your journey from Shimla; complete the circuit, cross Kunzum La and Rohtang La on your way and end at Manali.
-Just carry a valid identity proof, documents of your motorcycle or car if you are travelling in your own vehicle and your driving license if you are the one driving and that would suffice.
+You can just start your journey from Shimla, complete the circuit, cross Kunzum La and Rohtang La on your way, and end at Manali.
+Just carry valid identity proof, documents of your vehicle, your driving license, and that would suffice.
 There is absolutely no need to obtain any other permit for Indian nationals.

-Coming from Manali side gets a little more complicated and this is when the word “permit” comes into picture however the only permit you would need is to cross Rohtang Pass.
+Coming from the Manali side gets a little more complicated and this is when the word “permit” comes into the picture however the only permit you would need is to cross Rohtang Pass.
 There is no permit that you need to take to enter Spiti valley or to visit any specific areas in the valley.

 Please take a look at the following post for more details on what the current restrictions applicable to Rohtang Pass are.

 However, if you are a foreign tourist and coming from Shimla, then you would need to obtain an Inner line permit from either the District Collectors office in Shimla or at the Reckong Peo border post.
 Without a permit, you will only be allowed to travel as far as Reckong Peo and will be stopped at the next check post if you do not have an Inner line permit.

 Once you have obtained the permit, please carry several photocopies of it as you may have to submit one at the check posts.
 It is wise to also carry photocopies of your passport and spare passport-size photos.

 If you were planning to enter the valley from the Manali side, you do not need to obtain an inner line permit for just coming to Kaza.
 The border police will register your passport number at the entrance to the valley and it will rarely take longer than 5 minutes.